OpenDataManchester/Open3P/docs/9_Change_Log/8_1_Change_Log.md

 ## November 30, 2023
 ### Documents
- - Changed ALL date related fields to ISO 8601 standard, changed the format to `Date`.
+ - Changed ALL date related fields to ISO 8601 standard, changed the format to `Date`
- - Updated ALL JSON dates to read as `yyyy-mm-dd`.
+ - Updated ALL JSON dates to read as `yyyy-mm-dd`
- - Changed appropriate identifier fields to UUID from string.
+ - Changed appropriate identifier fields to UUID from string
- - Changed Boolean values in JSON examples to `true` and `false` rather than `"TRUE"` and `"FALSE"`.
+ - Changed Boolean values in JSON examples to `true` and `false` rather than `"TRUE"` and `"FALSE"`
- - Change manufactedCountry format to string, and improved description to indicate that the numeric value should be used from ISO 3166.
+ - Change manufactedCountry format to string, and improved description to indicate that the numeric value should be used from ISO 3166
- - Changed Numeric format to either Decimal or Integer.
+ - Changed Numeric format to either Decimal or Integer
     - Materials
         - areaDensity -> Decimal
         - areaDensityTolerance -> Decimal